 MY BONUS TIP: Go here during the day if you can to make the most of the special lake views, at which point the market is much less crowded and the fluffy dog spotting is an absolute dream.
 The market is only a short distance from the train station, so you can quickly visit on a stopover like I did between city hopping.

-3. Catch a hipper take on Christmas in Lausanne
+3. Catch a hipper take on the holidays at Lausanne Christmas Market

 And sure, while not strictly a Christmassy activity, I’d highly recommend a stop at the Olympic Museum too, a real treat for Olympic fangirls like me.
 In the interest of full disclosure, I maybe cried twice.

 MY BONUS TIP: Because getting around can be such a workout, pick accommodations in the city center to minimize constant walking up and down.
-I stayed at the Lausanne Palace, which couldn’t have been more central, putting me within walking distance of every market and attraction I had my eye on.
+I was kindly hosted by Lausanne Palace, which couldn’t have been more central, putting me within walking distance of every market and attraction I had my eye on.
 Plus, their Christmas decor is just as creative as the city’s – check out their Mary Poppins-inspired decorations:

-4. Enjoy a luxurious Christmas escape in Lugano
+4. Enjoy a luxurious Christmas escape at the Lugano Christmas Market

 As a bonus, its proximity to Italy makes for some surprisingly affordable prices.
 After all, when this is where the Swiss go to holiday themselves, you know it’s gotta be good.